THUDM/grb/leaderboard.md

 * Bar charts are provided to visualize the ranking.
 * The ranking is determined by the weighted accuracy for both attacks and defenses (under **Full** difficulty).

-With the above designs, GRB leaderboard is able to track the progress on impoving the *adversarial robustness* of GNNs, by identifying the most robust models and the most effective adversarial attacks/defenses.
+With the above designs, GRB leaderboard is able to track the progress on improving the *adversarial robustness* of GNNs, by identifying the most robust models and the most effective adversarial attacks/defenses.

 ## How to reproduce results on GRB leaderboard?